viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ### Building the application

+I'm using Vitis Classic 2024.1 in thus tutorial.
+Nevertheless, the same steps work also in Vitis 2023.1 or Vitis Classic 2023.2.

 Start Vitis Classic 2024.1.
 Create a new platform project using the HW export XSA file we just generated.
 Make sure to select freertos_10_xilinx as the operating system.